anshul3899/CodeFunDo/README.md

 ## Motivation

-The motivation behind the creation and maintenance of the project is this <a href="https://play.google.com/store/apps/details?id=com.zagayevskiy.pacman">Android game</a> and of course KWoC!!
+The motivation behind the creation and maintenance of the project is this <a href="https://play.google.com/store/apps/details?id=com.zagayevskiy.pacman">Android game</a>

 ## Installation

-Just install Andoroid Studio.
+Just install Android Studio.
 Follow this <a href="https://in.udacity.com/course/how-to-install-android-studio--ud808">link</a>.
 After this just fork and clone.
-See this for help: <a href="https://blog.kossiitkgp.in/an-informal-introduction-to-kwoc-62fc5e686f79">Introduction to KWoC</a> .
 After all thus try running it on your mobile phone.
 Enjoy the basic version!!

-## Help

-For more help join this facebook group <a href="https://www.facebook.com/groups/127895284549751">Pacman</a>